 New Balance Hubway is a great way to see Boston and get around in Boston.
 Under the leadership of Mayor Martin J. Walsh, there’s a bicycle renaissance in the city.
-You can experience this by riding New Balance Hubway on our new bike lanes, picking up a discounted helmet at any CVS or Walgreens, and saying hi to all the other bikes you pass on Boston’s streets.
+You can experience this by riding New Balance Hubway on our new bike lanes, and saying hi to all the other bikes you pass on Boston’s streets.

 New Balance Hubway is great for EVERYONE!